steveone/reactstrap-project/README.md

 ###Things to know

 - To change workflow, click on workflow and select new workflow from drop download
-- Update will take five seconds to show, there is no indication the update is pending yet
+- Update will take five seconds to show, the application uses long polling to wait for the update to complete, a spinner will appear in place of the workflow while the update is pending
 - Drop down to select campaigns is functioning
 - Search, Date and Pending options have not been implemented
 - Workflow updates work through long polling, the server is polled every second until the update completes
 - The API server is set to delay the workflow update by 5 seconds
+- Each card should get a unique picture but occasionally the LoremFlickr.com website will return the same random image even though a unique random number is being passed (which should get a unique image)

 ###Future features